A 3-step process for New Jersey Unclaimed Property Administration — Department of the Treasury after a death in New Jersey.

 New Jersey holds unclaimed property until it is claimed, so there is generally no deadline for an owner or their heirs to file a claim.

 Yes, for small intestate estates.
-If the deceased left no surviving spouse and the total estate value does not exceed $10,000, one next-of-kin — with written consents from the others of equal degree — can file an Affidavit of Next of Kin with the county Surrogate's Court in lieu of administration.
-The Surrogate issues a Next of Kin letter that the Unclaimed Property Administration accepts as proof of authority.
+If the deceased left no surviving spouse and the aggregate estate value does not exceed $10,000, one next-of-kin — with written consents from the others of equal degree — can file an Affidavit of Next of Kin with the appropriate county Surrogate's office in lieu of administration.
+The Unclaimed Property Administration accepts the resulting Next of Kin letter as proof of legal capacity to claim.

 Administering agency